 Award-winning poet and fiction writer Patricia Traxler has published three poetry collections, Forbidden Words (University of Missouri), The Glass Woman (Hanging Loose Press), Blood Calendar (William Morrow), and a novel, Blood (St. Martins Press), which was also published in an Irish/UK edition, and in Spanish, Swedish, and German translations.
-She has just completed her fourth poetry collection, The Fires.
+She has just completed her fourth poetry collection, Fires We Couldn't Name.

 Traxler was born and raised in San Diego, California, one of eight children in a working-class Irish-Catholic family.
 She was much influenced by her maternal grandmother, Nora Dunne, a poet from County Cork, Ireland, who lived with the family for several years during Traxler’s childhood.
 “I often saw Gran working on her poetry in a green clothbound ledger, and heard her around the house reciting poems like Shelley's ‘To a Skylark,’ just for the delight she took in them, so poetry always seemed an ordinary and necessary part of life to me.”

 A two-time Bunting Poetry Fellow at Radcliffe, Traxler also served as Hugo Poet at the University of Montana and Thurber Poet at Ohio State.
 She has lectured, read, or served as visiting writer at many other US universities, including the University of California, San Diego; Emerson College, Boston; Old Dominion University, Virginia; Westminster College, Salt Lake City; San Diego State University; Utah State University; and Kansas University, Lawrence.